Securing AI in AWS: Guardrails for Bedrock Workloads, SCPs for Claude Code and Kiro

 Not every account needs access to Bedrock AgentCore, SageMaker, or other AI services.
 Use SCPs to define which services are available in which OUs — the same pattern you already use for region restrictions.

-Materials you’ll walk away with
+Materials from our series you’ll walk away with

 SCP to block MCP server activity in production OUs